-WA feeds along the twigs of hemlocks by inserting its mouthpart into the tree tissue and feeding on starch reserves.
+HWA feeds along the twigs of hemlocks by inserting its mouth part into the tree tissue and feeding on starch reserves.
 Over time, the tree will lose vigor and may eventually die.
-HWA is spread by migrating birds, mammals, humans, and infected nursery stock.
+It is spread by migrating birds, mammals, humans, and infected nursery stock.

 Once established on a hemlock, the HWA reproduces asexually and can quickly cause a mature hemlock to decline.

 Be on the lookout for the invasive HWA.
-Located under the branches of the eastern hemlock, the insects will appear as white, cottony masses along the twigs at the base of the needles.
-Do not attempt to move the insect or try to take care of it yourself because this can spread the pest
+Located under the branches, the insects will appear as white, cottony masses along the twigs at the base of the needles.
+Do not attempt to move the insect or try to take care of it yourself, because this can spread the pest